JuliaAstro/Photometry.jl/docs/src/apertures/apertures.md

 ## Elliptical Apertures

-These apertures are parametrized by the semi-major axis `a`, semi-minor axis `b` and rotation angle in degrees clockwise from the positive x-axis `theta`
+These apertures are parametrized by the semi-major axis `a`, semi-minor axis `b` and rotation angle in degrees counter-clockwise from the positive x-axis `theta`

 ```@docs